Raja-ML-22/cost-optimized-churn-ml-system/README.md

 The trained model is deployed as a **FastAPI REST API** and hosted publicly so predictions can be accessed via HTTP requests.

-The system includes a trained machine learning model, cost-optimized decision threshold, and a production-style REST API deployed on the cloud.
+The system includes a trained machine learning model, **cost-optimized decision threshold**, and a **production-style REST API deployed on the cloud**.

 ---